Nikitas Kaklamanis, Mayor of Athens

 City Mayors lists cities and city organisations, profiles individual mayors and provides information on hundreds of urban events.
 More

-City Mayors invites its readers to assess the performance in office of Nikitas Kaklamanis, Mayor of Athens.
-Please rate his overall performance by awarding him marks out of ten.
-'1' signifies an extremely poor performance, while '10' would rate his performance as outstanding.
-Please also provide details of what in your opinion are the mayor’s best and worst decisions.
+City Mayors invited readers to assess the performance in office of Nikitas Kaklamanis, Mayor of Athens, rating his overall performance by awarding him marks out of ten.
+'1' signified an extremely poor performance, while '10' would rate his performance as outstanding.

 RESULTS FOR NIKITAS KAKLAMANIS: